netbymatt/nexrad-level-3-data/README.md

 ```

 ## Examples
-An example of plotting data produced from this library can be found [HERE](https://github.com/netbymatt/nexrad-level-3-plot)
+An example of plotting data produced from this library can be found in [nexrad-level-3-plot](https://github.com/netbymatt/nexrad-level-3-plot)

 ## API